Hosting Glossary

 HTTP (Hypertext Transfer Protocol)

 The protocol used for transmitting web pages and data over the internet.
+HTTP defines how messages are formatted and transmitted, and how servers and brows

 HTTP/3